-Who we are: CFT Staff
+Who we are: CFT Leadership

 Nailah Harper-Malveaux

 Nailah Unole didanas’ea Harper-Malveaux (she/her) is a queer multiracial theatre director and generative artist focused on transformative new work that creates space for radical community imagination.
 She facilitates and curates artistic engagements that center and celebrate the beauty, complexity, resilience, healing, and joy of those living in the margins.
 Directing highlights include Dipika Guha’s world premiere of Getting There (NCTC), The Real Sappho (Cutting Ball), The Light (Shotgun Players), SUBVERiTas (Crowded Fire), Here We Go (A.C.T.
 MFA program) and numerous A.C.T.
 MFA SkyFestival productions, including Sunset Baby, Belleville, and Next to Normal.
-She has been a Resident Artist at Crowded Fire for 4 years and is currently the BOLD Rising Director at Woolly Mammoth.
+Along with being a member of the Shared Leadership Team at Crowded Fire, she is also the BOLD Rising Director at Woolly Mammoth.
+She was a member of the inaugural cohort of the Artistic Caucus, a group of 4 freelance artists designed to initiate curatorial disruption and advocate for new artists at Woolly Mammoth, Baltimore Center Stage, the Rep of St. Louis and Long Wharf.
 She has worked at American Conservatory Theater, Berkeley Rep, Woolly Mammoth, Baltimore Center Stage, Z Space, and Williamstown Theater Festival.
+She received her B.A. in American Studies and Theatre Studies from Yale University.

 CFT Credits

-Director and Producer: SUBVERiTas: SUBVERTING whiteness as TRUTH/ UNEARTHING the BLACK play
+Director and Producer: SUBVERiTas: SUBVERTING whiteness as TRUTH/ UNEARTHING the BLACK play (2019), The Hive Project

-Assistant Director: Church
+Assistant Director: Church (2018)

 Former CFT Mentee